Linaro/lava/doc/packaging.rst

  $ /usr/share/lava-server/debian-dev-build.sh lava-server

-The packages will be built in a temporary directory using a version string based on the current git tag and the latest git commit hash.
-You can use lightweight git tags to make incremental builds.
+The packages will be built in a temporary directory using a version string based on the current git tag and the time of the build.
 The helper outputs the location of all the built packages at the end of a successful build, ready for use with ``$ sudo dpkg -i``.

 .. note:: the helper does **not** install the packages for you, neither
           do the packages restart apache, although the ``lava-server``